pedroalvesbatista/data-engineering-101/README.md

+## TODO

+1. build docker image
+2. build final result
+3. have git tags to checkout
+4. instructions as a Github pages repo

 # Data Engineering 101: Building a Data Pipeline

 This repository contains the files and data from a workshop at PARISOMA well as resources around Data Engineering.